Expert writing, ChatGPT-like tools and originality

 Metaphors of thinking and Kahneman

-• System 2 is slow, takes effort, is logical and concious, e.g., reverse parking a car, taking a chess move, calculating with larger numbers, hurrying through the airport, listing under noise.
+System 2 is slow, takes effort, is logical and concious, e.g., reverse parking a car, taking a chess move, calculating with larger numbers, hurrying through the airport, listening under noise.

 Note that there is some analogy to AI methods.
 Symbolic AI – like SMT solvers, searching, planning and scheduling algorithms, et cetera – sort of resemble system 2 thinking.
-Often they are related to NP hard algorithmic problems.
-Whereas sub-symbolic AI, i.e., machine learning, sort of resembles system 1 thinking.
+Often they are related to NP-hard algorithmic problems.
+In contrast, sub-symbolic AI – statistical machine learning – sort of resembles system 1 thinking.
 It is statistical, not deductive.
 System 1 speaks from experience, it is prone to prejudices, it happens automatic, it does not not think things through, in contrast to system 2.
 We need system 1 thinking because system 2 thinking all day long would quickly exhaust us.

 I mention this here because when we ask whether this or that AI system or paradigm would sort of give us human-like thinking capabilities, we should not forget, how multi-faceted human thinking is.
 Having said that, also Kahneman’s model is still just a model, whose function is to simplify reality.

 But there is also a certain irony here: LLM-based AI systems are like system 1 thinkers with an enormous amount of experience, but no system 2 capabilities.
 Also chain of thought mechanisms are only techniques to iteratively interact with the system-1-type LLM core.
 It still does not make it system-2-like.
-So if you ask for an advice for a really important question: Do you want your advisor to think in system 1 or system 2?
+So if you ask for an advice for a really important question: How do you want your advisor to think like?8

 Conclusion